 Nexgen Codecamp Press Release - 01/03/2016

-Nexgen Codecamp goes live across Sydney's Northern Beaches
+Nexgen Codecamp goes live across Sydney's North Shore

-SYDNEY, AUSTRALIA: Nexgen Codecamp, a fresh new computer coding course aimed at the next generation of computer experts, has been launched in Sydney's Northern Beaches.
-The course aims to teach kids, from school years 6 to 10, JavaScript programming techniques and give them essential skills in a world of fast advancing technology.
+SYDNEY, AUSTRALIA: Nexgen Codecamp, a fresh new coding bootcamp aimed at teenagers, has recently been launched in Sydney.
+The course aims to teach Javascript to young people in years 6 – 10 by building a complete 2D game in 2 days.

-Brainchild of Peter Januarius, Nexgen Codecamp aims to set a new standard in how to teach kids the joys of simple coding without it becoming boring or too complex.
-Peter Januarius said: "We want to inspire young people to learn something new and give them a great experience of creating a game using coding and animation techniques."
+Brainchild of Pete Januarius & Steve Little, Nexgen Codecamp aims to set a new standard in how to teach kids the joys of simple coding without it becoming boring or too complex.
+Mr Januarius said: "We want to inspire young people to learn something new and give them a great experience by creating a game using coding and animation techniques."
 118

-As well as inspiring kids to code independently, another main aim from Nexgen Codecamp is to support the current ICT curriculum taught in schools and to partner with Northern Beaches places of education and help teachers put coding on the map.
+Nexgen Codecamp aims to support the current ICT curriculum and to partner with schools to help teachers put coding on the agenda.

-With two and three day courses starting at $150 and $225 (plus GST), respectively, each fun packed day starts at day 9am and finishes at 4pm - lunch time is at 12:30 to 1pm.
-Courses start with introductions and then looking at fundamental coding concepts.
-Once this has been addressed, kids will start to build a 2D game which could end up looking something like a simple space invaders game.
-On future courses, NextGen would also like to create more genres of games like maze or pattern games.
+The cost is $75/day/child with courses running for 2 or 3 days.
+The day runs from 9am til 4pm with a 30 minute break for lunch.
+Day 1 consists of coding concepts, animation and sprite development.
+By day 2, the students have already started to customize their game.
+Students on the 3 day course get the chance to add some advanced game behavior and bring some of their own ideas to the table.
 121

-Peter Januarius said one of his main objectives with Nexgen Codecamp was to see more girls getting involved with computers and particularly coding.
-He said; "So we want to show kids it's really fun but not just for boys.
-In the last 20 years the amount of girls involved in computer science has dropped quite a lot due to the new-style game consoles.
-NextGen will appeal to girls as much boys as it can be lots of fun and should be available for everyone.
+One of the objectives of Nexgen Codecamp is to see more girls learning to code..
+According to Mr Januarius: “Coding is not solely for boys.
+In the last 25 years the amount of girls involved graduating from computing related courses has dropped significantly.
+Nexgen is hoping to deliver courses that will appeal to girls as well as boys going forward”.

-Trials of early Nexgen Codecamp courses throughout January 2016 were extremely successful, following on from a pilot course ran back in October 2915.
-Four courses were ran at three locations and managed to attract over 60 kids, sparking interest from two schools (Killarney Heights High School and St Luke's Grammar School) to run courses in April.
-140
+Trials of early Nexgen Codecamp courses throughout Jan 2016 were extremely successful, following on from a pilot course run back in Oct 2015.
+4 courses were run at three locations and managed to attract around 55 students, sparking interest from two schools.to run further courses in subsequent holidays 140

-As well as centring courses at high end schools, NextGen would like to move into more underprivileged school settings and offer free courses within the school day or offsite in the school holidays.

-Although current plans are in place to run Nexgen Codecamp courses during school holidays, once momentum picks up Peter Januarius plans to expand his team and run more bootcamp-style courses for adults.
-He also highlighted other requirements which may need to be implemented.
-He said; "The course we run for children is a two-day or three-day course for beginners only but some of the children who attended these displayed the skills and willingness to progress to the next level.
-Hopefully by April an intermediate course will be written to help them achieve this goal.
-These courses would likely cater for up to 12 people and would only be available on an invite basis."
 149